 Most people know that a saddle must have 2 to 3 fingers wither clearance at the top of the withers, with the rider on board, but did you know that it also has to have at least 2 fingers distance all around the withers, at the sides as well?
 See the photo.

 When the horse moves, his shoulder blades rotate upwards and backwards.
 The saddle must have an opening (clearance) on the sides of the panels to accommodate the shoulder rotation, allowing the rear of the shoulder blade to slide, easily, under the front of the panel.

 White hairs in this area indicate that the saddle is pinching.

 Gullet Channel Width

 The gullet must be wide enough not to interfere with the spinal processes or musculature of the horse's back (3-5 fingers), ALL THE WAY from front to back.
 Too often we see saddles that have a gullet that starts off wide at the pommel and narrows as it goes towards the cantle.
 This makes NO sense, as the horse's spine does NOT get narrower.
 The saddle then 'SITS' on the spinal processes at the rear.
 Buy a saddle like the one on the right of the photo, NOT like the one on the left!
-The one on the left also has a TWISTED TREE.
+The one on the left also has a TWISTED TREE - midway, if you look.

 Full Panel Contact

 The panel should be in full contact with the horse's back evenly all the way from front to back.
 This is determined by the shape of the tree from front to back.
 Saddle trees vary from Flat, (which suits a lot of cob types) to Banana shaped trees (older and sway backed horses) and it is vital that you choose the right shape for your horse, or the weight will not be carried evenly on his back.

 To test this, saddle up with the girth done up and run your hand from front to back under each side of the panels.There should be even pressure all the way along, not less in the middle, more in the middle, etc. See photo.